You have a race to run. I have a race to run.

 To run your race successfully and faithfully, God has already put your beautiful feet into your own special pair of spiritual Nikes custom-made for how God made you, who you are and what you will become in Christ.
 Your shoes are awesome, but not nearly as amazing as your race!

-Your race is a personal race you’ve been given, not one you’ve chosen by your Creator to run long before you came into this world.
+Your race is a very personal race you’ve been given.
+Your Creator planned out your course to run long before you came into this world.
 Perhaps, you realize this truth more at times than at others or maybe never at all.
-Nevertheless, this race is inescapable.
+Nevertheless, this race is for you.
 It is your race to run.
 It is unlike all others.